-This project will stabilize approximately 3,559 linear feet of the Calumet Union Drainage Ditch, between Sunset and Central Park Avenues, in the City of Markham.
-The project will require one year Project Description of monitoring and maintenance after substantial completion.

-Project Justification This project will protect 42 residential structures and infrastructure in imminent danger of failure from active streambank erosion and flooding.
+- y 3,559 linear feet of the Calumet Union Drainage Ditch, s, in the City of Markham.
+The project will require one year tantial completion. - This project will protect 42 residential structures and infrastructure in imminent danger of failure from Project Justification active streambank erosion and flooding.